andtherewaslight/andtherewaslight.github.io/about.md

 ---

-I am Claudio Oton, I am a researcher at [Scuola Superiore Sant'Anna](https://www.santannapisa.it) in Pisa, Italy, where I work doing research on fiber-optics.
+I am Claudio Oton, I work in [Scuola Superiore Sant'Anna](https://www.santannapisa.it) in Pisa, Italy, where I am Associate Professor doing research on fiber-optics.
 Please let me know if there is any issue in the software, a mistake in the text, or any other suggestion you may have.
 You may contact me at c.oton{at}santannapisa.it

 ## Acknowledgments